A-Loose-Screw/FTC-PerthComp-Example-Code/README.md

 ### (Coaches)
-- For Windows CommandPrompt/ PowerShell Debugging and installs, open a terminal of your choice in the directory that your code is located and type ".\gradlew" (The required JAVA_HOME for this build is jre1.8, Any higher will cause a prompt for a version change)
+- For Windows CommandPrompt/ PowerShell Debugging and installs, open a terminal of your choice in the directory that your code is located and type `.\gradlew` (The required JAVA_HOME for this build is jre1.8, Any higher will cause a prompt for a version change)

 - If installed/build is successfull you can attempt to build your code via `.\gradlew teamcode:build`
 - For installing code onto a connected device (I.E a Phone) type `.\gradlew teamcode:installdebug`